mz-17/mz-17.github.io/_posts/2013-05-22-sample-post-images.md

 This blog is an end-of-term assignment, and you will complete your own blog.

+I wanted to change the main color of the blog, but I couldn't find a way to do it, so I left it in blue.

 If there is a fix, I would appreciate it if you could give me some advice via pull requests at **https://github.com/mz-17/mz**.